Weight-based Packing with WooCommerce UPS Shipping plugin

 Let us take an example of such a product in order to understand the concept of volumetric weight in a better way.

-Here is a product which has a higher volumetric weight than the actual weight of the products.
+Here is a product that has a higher volumetric weight than the actual weight of the products.
 Now, let us see how you can compare the volumetric weight and the actual weight of the products.

 How To Calculate Volumetric Weight Of Your Products..?